openfisca/openfisca-doc/contribute/README.md

 </ol>
 </p>

-<h2> Complete the implementation of the French tax-benefit system </h2>
+<h2> Complete the implementation of the French tax and benefit system </h2>
 <p>
     Some pieces of legislation are not yet integrated.
 Given the magnitude of the task, our ambition is to build a community of developers, economists and experts on taxes or